 - Public or private parking operators and service providers shall use DATEX II.
-Regarding dynamic data the following information are required: availability of parking places including whether a parking is: full, closed or number of free places which are available.
+Regarding dynamic data, the following information is required: availability of parking places including whether a parking is: full, closed or number of free places which are available.

-- Service providers collecting information at a specific location shall display: at least the next two safe and secure parking places along a corridor within approximately 100 kilometers and the availability of parking places in a priority zone in at least the next two parking areas within approximately 100 kilometers.
+- Service providers collection information at a specific location shall display at least the next two safe and secure parking areas within 100 kilometers along a corridor and the availability of parking places at the next two areas in a priority zone also within 100 kilometers.

 - Any change of situation of the parking area shall be immediately notified by public and private parking operators to the national or international access point and to the national authorities

-- For each new priority zone, all public and private operators of parking places shall ensure the reliability of the information.
-For these purposes they shall carry out periodical controls of the detection equipment, including measuring of the difference between the data displayed and the real availability of parking places.
-That information shall be assessed in accordance with
+- For each new priority zone, all public and private operators of parking places shall ensure the reliability of information.
+For these purposes they shall carry out periodic controls of the detection equipment, including measuring the difference between the data displayed and the real availability of parking places.

 - Designated bodies shall randomly inspect the correctness of the declarations of a number of public and private service providers and parking operators, and request a demonstration of compliance with the requirements set out in Articles 4 to 7.